 * U.S. Congress votes to curb Trump powers

 * Crash of Ukrainian plane complicates tense situation

-* Middle East still on edge despite pause in hostilties (adds Iranian cleric)
+* Middle East still on edge despite pause in hostilties (adds al-Sistani quotes)

 By Ahmed Aboulenein and Babak Dehghanpisheh

-Grand Ayatollah Ali al-Sistani said attacks by both sides inside Iraq this month showed blatant disregard for its sovereignty and its people stood to suffer most from Washington and Tehran’s conflict.
+Grand Ayatollah Ali al-Sistani said attacks by both sides inside Iraq this month showed blatant disregard for Iraqi sovereignty and its people stood to suffer the most from Washington and Tehran’s conflict.

 Also on Friday, European foreign ministers gathered in Brussels to find ways to ease the precarious situation that has unfolded in the past week.

 In Washington, the U.S. House of Representatives voted on Thursday to stop President Donald Trump from further military action against Iran.

 But the region remained tense as Iranian military commanders threatened more attacks, fuelling worries that the apparent pause in hostilities could be short-lived.